Amal8868/online-quiz-exam-system/README.md

-# QuickMaster: Online Quiz & Exam System
+# QuizMaster: Online Quiz & Exam System

-QuickMaster is a comprehensive, modern web application designed for educational institutions to manage quizzes and exams efficiently.
+QuizMaster is a comprehensive, modern web application designed for educational institutions to manage quizzes and exams efficiently.
 It provides a seamless experience for administrators, teachers, and students, featuring a robust backend and a premium, responsive frontend.

 ## 🚀 Key Features